 October 7, 2011

-31 Days of Creepy Kids- Day 7, Tomas (The Oprhanage)
+31 Days of Creepy Kids, Day 7: Tomas (The Orphanage, 2007)

 Guillermo Del Toro produces and directs some amazing movies.
-He's a big, geeky kid at heart, and he loves him some horror.
+He's a big, geeky kid at heart, and he loves him some Horror.
 El Orfanato is a quiet, creepy, dark little movie dealing once again with Del Toro's ever present theme of childhood tragedy.

 Stop staring at me and say something!